albertotamajo/Causal-Reasoning-And-Machine-Learning-Courseworks/README.md

 # Causal-Reasoning-Courseworks
-This repository contains both Specifications and Handins for the **Causal reasoning and Machine Learning** Courseworks
+This repository contains both Specifications and Handins for the **COMP3224-Causal reasoning and Machine Learning** courseworks